First high pass to Haute Asco

 Accommodation: Hotel

-• Today you begin a journey that will take you from north to south of this beautiful island.
+• Today you begin a journey taking you from north to south of this beautiful island.
 Corsica is often referred to in the French language as 'L'Ile de Beauté', the Isle of Beauty.
-Over the course of a truly spectacular two weeks we will cover a total of 180km (112 miles), with approx 12,000m (39,360ft) of ascent and descent.
-It is the most wonderful adventure and although this trip is not for the faint hearted we firmly believe that the rewards are immense.
+Over the course of a spectacular two weeks we will cover a total of 180km (112 miles), with approximately 12,000m (39,360ft) of ascent and descent.
+It is a wonderful adventure and although this trip is not for the faint hearted we firmly believe that the rewards are immense.

-This morning we leave Calvi behind and take a short taxi journey of about 20 minutes to the village of Calenzana, the official starting point of the GR20.
-We ease into things today, giving us time to enjoy fantastic views of the coast and the surrounding villages.
+This morning we leave Calvi behind and drive for about 20 minutes to the village of Calenzana.
+This is where the GR20 officially beings, and no doubt we will be taking a few photos to mark the occasion.
+We ease into things today, giving us time to get used to the conditions, and to enjoy the views of the coast and the mountain villages.
 It is also an introduction to the vegetation and in early summer the trail is scented with wild jasmine, and the aromatic 'curry' plant.
-You will also be introduced to wild swimming, and the beautiful crystal clear water of the many rock pools which will be a theme for the northern section.
+Today is definitely a day for wild swimming, and the beautiful crystal clear water of the many rock pools will be a theme for the northern section.
 We usually stop to 'cool off' in rock pools before tackling the final climb to Bonifatu where we will spend the night in a gîte

 Ascent: 800m (2624ft) Descent: 540m (1771ft) Distance: 11km (6.8 miles) Duration: 5h00

 • It's an early start this morning for what is a long, and challenging hike, but the spectacular landscape more than makes up for the effort.
-The terrain is a good introduction to the rest of the first week, as we climb up into the forest and through the cirque de Bonifatu, until we reach the Carrozzu refuge where we will take a break before tackling the famous Spasimata footbridge.
-This 30m (98ft) long bridge hanging near a waterfall is one of the most photographed locations on the GR20.
-We then climb up the Spasimata rock slabs using fixed cables and chains, to arrive at the Muvrella valley.
-Muvrella is Corsican for mouflon, a type of wild sheep, and with luck we may see some.
+The terrain is a good introduction to the rest of the first week, as we climb up into the forest and through the cirque de Bonifatu, until we reach the Carrozzu refuge where we will take a break before heading across the 30m (98ft) Spasimata footbridge, known as one of the most photographed spots on the route.
+We then climb up the Spasimata rock slabs using fixed cables and chains, nothing difficult but requiring steady footwork, to eventually at the Muvrella valley.
+Muvrella is the Corsican name for mouflon, a type of wild sheep, and with luck we may see some.
 The mouflon is believed to be the ancestor of all modern sheep breeds.
-After the tiny Lac de Muvrella, we have a steep climb up to the Bocca di a Muvrella, a pass sitting at 2000m (6560ft), followed by a difficult, but short, section to our second pass, the Bocca di Stagnu at 2010m (6592ft).
-The views from here are fantastic as we can see the western coastline, along with the mountains that guard the entrance to the famous Cirque de la Solitude.
-After a very steep descent with some scrambling we make our way down to the old ski station of Haut Asco at 1422m (4664ft) and our hotel.
+Passing the Lac de Muverella, we have a rocky ascent to the Bocca di a Muvrella, this is a pass at 2000m (6560ft).
+We then have a tricky, but short, section to our second pass, the Bocca di Stagnu at 2010m (6592ft).
+The views from here are fantastic as we can see the western coastline, and mountains. then its downhill all the way, with a steep descent with some scrambling down to the old ski station of Haut Asco at 1422m (4664ft) and our hotel.

 Ascent: 1480m (4854ft) Descent: 600m (1968ft) Distance: 12km (7.5 miles) Duration: 8h30-9h00